stackbit-projects/inteloperator-6da87/content/pages/blog/thebrowser.md

 > TLDR; These are the manual process that all can be automated and for me they are.

 I'm always asked what and how I use the browser for my OSINT operations, so I will explain most of my processes within this blog.
-This should enable you to gain an insight into my processes and how I used them effectively.
+This process should enable you to gain an insight into my methods and how I used them effectively.

 The main points I will cover are: